ahmadxp/ahmadxp.github.io/README.md

 </p>

 ---
 This is my personal website, made using Lume Deno & Tailwind CSS.
 If you want to edit this.
-Clone this project and edit the files in `/src` folder.
+Clone this repository and edit the files in `/src` folder.

 Before you run this, you must have deno installed.
 See full information about Deno [here](https://deno.land/).